 There are many types of phobias suffered by teens.
 Phobias, or irrational fears, are relatively common disorders.
 About 9 percent of children and teens experience the common types of phobias.
 Most phobias start in childhood or adolescence and continue into adulthood.
 Thus, an estimated 19 million Americans suffer from different types of phobias.

 A phobia is an extreme, irrational fear of or aversion to something.
 Usually, the source of the fear poses little or no actual danger.
 Phobias are classified as generalized anxiety disorders.

 Many children and teens suffer from anxiety and fears.
 However, the difference between a “normal” fear and a phobia is the degree of anxiety involved.
 Children or teenagers with phobias experience extreme dread and terror when exposed to the object of their anxiety.

 Furthermore, the length of time that a child or teen experiences this anxiety indicates whether it is a phobia or not.
 If they have a phobia, they typically experience a high level of fear for six months or more.

 Therefore, teenage fears and phobias can disrupt daily life, including school, work, and social activities.

 Teen Phobia Symptoms

 Symptoms of a phobia are similar to those of a panic attack.
 Moreover, people suffering from most types of phobias are unable to control their feelings.
 This is true even when they understand that the reaction is irrational.
-Simply thinking about the feared object or experience can cause anxiety.
+Simply thinking about the feared object or experience can cause teen anxiety.
 Furthermore, it can cause a phobic reaction.
 Thus, they will do everything they can to avoid the trigger.